Davidcode2/blog/posts/playing_around_with_architecture_diagrams/playing_around_with_architecture_diagrams.md

 ---

-I'm trying to understand some of the following: Nginx, networking, docker networks, TLS, Client Server communication, server to server communication..
+I'm trying to understand some of the following: Nginx, networking, docker networks, TLS, Client Server communication, server to server communication.
 Playing around with PlantUML might help with that.
 It also has the nice side effect of giving me some practice with PlantUML.